Jannisys/MPX/README.md

 ### Page 84: Cable Chains (Skip)
 - Skip cable chain installation for X/Y axes.
 MagicPhoenix kit utilizes CAN-Bus.
+### Page 104: X Axis
+- Change out 2 x M5 x16BHCS  for 2 x M5x10 BHCS (this is because this chain bracket is not used in the MPX kit due to the Can Bus system).
 ### Page 106: X-Endstop Installation
 - Install all four screws on both sides.
 The X-Endstop is on the toolhead; no need for later installation.
+### Page 110: Optional Hall Effect Endstop
+- This is not used as you can either use the TAP sensor on the X access; or use sensorless homing (still use the Y sensor board, but only for the temp sensing built into it, not the Y sensor itself-if using sensorless homing only).
 ___
 ## ChaoticLab CNC Tap Usage:
 ### Page 129: Installing CNC Tap